Frequently Asked Questions

 Q - Can I take the horses out on my own?

-A - No, Both assisted riding and individual riders are accompanied by an experienced handler who will ride out or walk with you.
+A - No, all participants are accompanied by an experienced handler who will ride out or walk with you.

 Q - Are you a riding school?

 A - No. We do not participate in riding lessons, we give pleasure rides without official instruction.
+Our Clydesdale Horses are not trained to be nose to tail riding horses, we take them on lots of different routes and of varied speeds which keeps them happy.
 We can recommend a riding school

 Q - Are your horses fit and well?

 A - Yes!
 The horses have plenty of rest and access to grass, hay and water at all times.
-They are vaccinated against flu and tetanus and are wormed regularly as well as seeing a farrier regularly.
-Our horses were fully vetted.
+They are vaccinated and wormed biannually as well as seeing a farrier regularly.

 Q - What should I wear?